Discussion Starter · #1 ·

 Here you can see a close-up of the leather grain and texture.

 Alright, so the jacket looks nice and the materials are top-notch.
 That's all fine and dandy, but what about "going down" with the Dyer?
-We know the leather and ballistic nylon are going provide abrasion resistance, but what does the Dyer have to lessen the impact
+We know the leather and ballistic nylon are going provide abrasion resistance, but what does the Dyer have to lessen the impact of a crash?

 Shift has incorporated CE approved armor in multiple locations throughout the Dyer hybrid.
 In case you were wondering, the CE Mark is a conformity designation required for certain products to be sold in Europe.
 The CE label applies to products regulated by European health, safety and environmental protection legislation.
 It is also obligatory for certain products sold in the European market.
 Many riders in the United States look for this designation when purchasing gear, though it is of little consequence outside of Europe.
 And as a side note, CE armor is designed to absorb a single hard impact and must be replaced afterward.